Infant Loss and Grief

 Infant grief is an emotion that people experience after the loss of an infant (older than 29 days).

 Signs and symptoms of Perinatal/Neonatal/Infant grief

-However, for some people, perinatal/neonatal / infant grief is much more intense, either because they may be feeling guilt and/or shame, or be partially denying the death, may not be showing any grief, or too much grief, may fall into chronic depression, bitterness, avoid any cues/triggers to the loss, or isolate themselves.
-These people may have their immune systems decreased or may increase the use of alcohol, pills, or drugs.
-In any of these cases, it is necessary to have a psychologist to help you go through your grief and help you process the emotional pain, which may be connected to pains of the past and uncertainties of the future.
+However, perinatal/neonatal / infant grief is much more intense for some people because they may feel guilt or shame or partially deny the death.
+These people may not show any distress, or too much grief, may fall into chronic depression, bitterness, avoid any cues/triggers to the loss or isolate themselves.
+These people may have their immune systems decreased or may increase alcohol, pills, or drugs.
+In any of these cases, it is necessary to have a psychologist to help you go through your grief and help you process the emotional pain, which may be connected to hurts of the past and uncertainties of the future.

 Causes of perinatal/neonatal/infant grief

-Grief is an emotion felt after the loss of someone that was important to you.
-This grief might resolve itself within a year, or persist for a long time.
+Grief is an emotion felt after the loss of someone important to you.
+This grief might resolve itself within a year or persist for a long time.

-Dr. Rosana Marzullo-Dove works with people going through baby loss (or loss of hope) due to fertility issues, miscarriage, abortion, still-birth/perinatal death, or early/neonatal/infant death.
+We work with people going through baby loss (or loss of hope) due to fertility issues, miscarriage, abortion, stillbirth/perinatal death, or early/neonatal/infant death.

-I often use an integrative approach to treat people with grief/loss issues.
-I use techniques from Cognitive Behavioral Therapy (CBT), as well as psychotherapy, Mindfulness, ACT, EFT, and other types of therapy I’ve trained on and maybe useful to the treatment.
-I provide a non-judgmental environment where patients can find support and candidness to be open about their most inner feelings and thoughts.
+We often use an integrative approach to treat people with grief/loss issues.
+We use techniques from Cognitive Behavioral Therapy (CBT) and psychotherapy, Mindfulness, ACT, EFT, and other types of therapy we’ve trained on and may be helpful in the treatment.
+We provide a non-judgmental environment where patients can find support and candidness to open their most inner feelings and thoughts.

 Typical outcomes of perinatal/neonatal/infant grief treatment